microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 Then click on **Generate token**.
 If you need more information on this mechanism you can refer to the [official documentation][az-dev-center-github-pat].

-Now, open the resource group deployed previously and open the Key Vault.
+Now, open the resource group deployed previously (it's name should start with *"rg-lab-we-hol"*) and open the Key Vault.
 In the **Secrets** tab, you will find a secret named `Pat`, click on it and then select **New Version** and update the value with your GitHub PAT:

 ![Key Vault Pat](assets/lab0-prerequisites/key-vault-pat.png)

 ## Activate the Catalog feature

-Finally, in the Dev Center, go to **Settings** and then **Dev center settings** and Click on **Enable Catalog per projects**.
+Finally, in the same resource group, open the Dev Center (name should start with *"dvc-lab-we-hol"*), go to **Settings** and then **Dev center settings** and Click on **Enable Catalog per projects**.
 This will allow you to define your catalogs at the project level, you will learn more about this in the lab.

 ![Enable Catalog per projects](assets/lab0-prerequisites/dev-center-enable-catalog-per-project.png)